People are infected when they are bitten by an infected tick or come in contact with an infected louse.

 The eyes, brain, and spinal cord may be infected.
 For example, meningitis Acute Bacterial Meningitis Acute bacterial meningitis is rapidly developing inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid... read more may develop.
 These problems are more common among people with tick-borne relapsing fever.

-Doctors suspect relapsing fever if people have recurring fevers, especially if they report spending the night in a cave or a mountain cabin.
+Doctors suspect relapsing fever if people have recurring fevers, especially if they report spending the night in a cave or in a mountain cabin.

 To diagnose relapsing fever, doctors take a sample of blood and examine it under a microscope to look for Borrelia bacteria.
 Measuring antibodies against the Borrelia bacteria that cause relapsing fever may help.
 Doctors measure them soon after the infection is diagnosed and again weeks after people have recovered.
+An increased amount of antibodies to Borrelia after recovery shows that Borrelia was the cause.

 Sometimes polymerase chain reaction Polymerase chain reaction (PCR) Genetic diagnostic technologies are scientific methods that are used to understand and evaluate an organism's genes.
 (See also Genes and Chromosomes.)
 Genes are segments of deoxyribonucleic... read more (PCR) tests are done that detect genetic material from the bacteria.